Beautiful venue at 10 Hotel in Glasgow

-Being Glasgow Wedding Photographer, I was asked by Victoria and Steven to document their beautiful venue at 10 Hotel in Glasgow.
-The venue is placed on the Southside of Glasgow and is perfect for a small group of family and friends’ wedding ceremonies.
+Being Glasgow Wedding Photographer, I was asked by Victoria and Steven to document their venue, placed on the Southside of Glasgow and is perfect for a small group of family and friends’ wedding ceremonies.
 The hotel is hidden from any main roads but not too far from the vibrant city centre.
 As for Glasgow Wedding Photographer, the venue was local to me which was really beneficial.
 Why?
 I know which spots are best for the couple and wedding guests to get the best photos.
 The wedding venue is placed just 15 minutes walk from my home.
 Plus, first of all, when I first met with Victoria and Steven at the consultation, I knew we get along very well.
 It just clicked between us.
 One of the first words from Steven was “we want to our photographer feel good and be one of our wedding guests.
 A good relationship with my wonderful customers is as important as my professional approach to my work.

 With Victoria’s background in art – she’s an art teacher and very skilful in art craft.
 Victoria designed most of the decorations for they’s wedding which I found really beautiful.
 So finding the right Glasgow Wedding Photographer was important to both Victoria and Steven.
 They wanted their photos to be more like the documentary style but also fine art family and portrait shoots.

 As expected, I had a blast being a Glasgow Wedding Photographer on the day.
 The venue date was set for the third of July 2021, and let’s say the weather was very temperamental but about that later on.
 As much as Bride and Groom were lovely persons I can say exactly the same about their parents and friends.
 Just feels good to be around them.